Granville rail disaster: Disaster

-Another danger came from gas; LPG cylinders were kept year-round on board the train to be used in winter for heating.
-Several people were overcome by gas leaking from ruptured cylinders.
-The leaking gas also prevented the immediate use of powered rescue tools.
-The NSW Fire Brigade provided ventilation equipment to dispel the gas and a constant film of water was sprayed over the accident site to prevent the possibility of the gas igniting.
+Another major danger came from Liquid Petroleum Gas, as LPG cylinders were being kept year-round on board the train to be used in the winters for heating purposes.

+Several of the deceased were overcome by the gas leaking from ruptured cylinders, reducing the amount of available breathable air in the area underneath the bridge.
+This leaking gas also prevented the immediate use of powered rescue tools such as petrol powered saws and cutting equipment due to the risk of explosion.
+The NSW Fire Brigade provided enough ventilation equipment to dispel the gas, as well as a constant mist/film of water, sprayed over the accident site to prevent the possibility of the gas ignition.

-The train driver, the assistant crewman, the "second man", and the motorists including one motorcyclist driving on the fallen bridge all survived.
+The train driver, the assistant crewman (the "second man"), and the motorists including one motorcyclist driving on the fallen bridge all survived.

 The operation lasted from 8:12 a.m.
 Tuesday until 6:00 a.m.
 Thursday.
 Ultimately, 84 people were killed in the accident, including an unborn child.

 Aftermath

-The bridge was rebuilt as a single span without any intermediate support piers.
-Other bridges similar to the destroyed bridge had their piers reinforced.
+The Bold Street Bridge was rebuilt as a single span without any intermediate support piers, and other bridges similar to the destroyed bridge had their piers reinforced.

 The original inquiry into the accident found that the primary cause of the crash was "the very unsatisfactory condition of the permanent way", being the poor fastening of the track, causing the track to spread and allowing the left front wheel of the locomotive to come off the rail.

+However, it was found that there were other contributing factors that included the structure of the bridge itself, the condition of the track, and the condition of the locomotive.

-Other contributing factors included the structure of the bridge itself.
-When built, the base of its deck was found to be one metre lower than the road.
-Concrete was added on top to build the surface up level with the road.
-This additional weight significantly added to the destruction of the wooden train carriages.
-The disaster prompted substantial increases in rail-maintenance expenditure.
-The train driver, Edward Olencewicz, was exonerated by the inquiry.
+When built, the base of the Bold Street Bridge was found to be one metre lower than the road surface at each adjoining street.
+In order to bring the bridge road surface up to the same height as the street concrete was added on top to remove the difference.
+This additional weight, adding almost triple the originally designed weight of the bridge, significantly added to the destruction of the wooden train carriages.

-The Granville Train Disaster Association Inc. was formed 39 years after the accident to represent those affected.
-Barry Gobbe, Meredith Knight, the Minister for Transport Andrew Constance, and New South Wales Premier Gladys Berejiklian requested an apology for the way the victims of the disaster were treated by the Wran Government of the day.
-On 4 May 2017, Berejiklian gave a formal apology to the victims of the disaster, in New South Wales Parliament House.
+It was found that the track immediately prior to the curve leading into the area of Bold Street Bridge had not been maintained correctly, leading to the locomotives' wheels to push the track out of gauge, which led to the front right-hand wheel to leave the track, effectively derailing the locomotive.

+Locomotive 4620 had been involved in a similar accident twelve years earlier, when it had derailed at Wentworth Falls in the Blue Mountains when operating a freight service.
+4620 jumped the tracks as it entered the loop at the western end (country side) of Wentworth Falls platform, resulting in the entire train derailing.
+The cause was found to be an irregular operation of the train brake pipe.
+After being recovered from this accident, 4620 had the dents and scratches repaired and placed back into service.